This article explains the need for a magnesium deficiency test.

 Again, if we just address these three elements in the origin of this whole issue then we wouldn't ever need to get to this point.
 That's number 2.
 What's the third thing that happens with magnesium deficiency?
 We get loss of bone so we can have bone loss.
 Magnesium is a mineral, it helps with thickening of the cortical part of the bone so that's the ...
 Our structure of the bone is very, very hard.
 Magnesium helps to mineralize that area.
 Without magnesium we can actually develop a deficiency in bone and that's called osteoporosis or osteopenia for pre-osteoporosis.
 What happens when people are prescribed or when people are diagnosed with osteopenia, what happens when people are diagnosed with bone loss is they're typically prescribed HRT, that's short for hormone replacement therapy.
 Estrogens are one of the more common prescriptions.
 What do estrogens do?
 Estrogens cause a deficiency of folic acid, vitamin B5, and vitamin B12 so again we end up creating more nutritional problems as a result of not addressing the three core issues of the cause of the magnesium deficiency.

 The other thing that happens is we can develop muscle spasm.
 It's a very, very common symptom of magnesium deficiency.
 If your eyelids ever twitch, if your muscles every twitch voluntarily that's one of the symptoms of magnesium deficiency.
 When we have this muscle spasm, one of the things that happens is we develop muscle pain because the muscles are in spasm and they're compressing the joints aggressively.
-When we try to exercise and the muscles are too tight with the cartilage on the joint's [inaudible 00:06:53] it will increase inflammation.
+When we try to exercise and the muscles are too tight, we can develop pain.
 Now, after that we end up taking a medication for pain.
 Those kinds of medications are called NSAID's, non-steroidal anti-inflammatory drugs.
 NSAID's deplete the body of iron, folic acid, and vitamin C and of course those things can contribute to muscle and joint pains so again we're chasing our tail.